-Lion Air subsidiary Wings Air flies daily from Sorong (SOQ) to Waisai (RJM).
+Lion Air subsidiary Wings Air flies daily from Sorong (SOQ) to Waisai’s Marinda Airport (RJM).
+This flight is the only one available into Marinda.
 Check departure times here.

 If you’re in a real hurry, you can charter speedboats to take you directly to your accommodation.
 The speedboat harbour is about 200m west of the ferry wharf.
 Speedboats are far more expensive (hundreds of dollars) and a lot less comfortable than the public ferries or flying – you’d need a really compelling reason to charter one!